 We spend the pupil premium as laid out in this statement and evaluate the impact of this additional funding regularly and objectively.
-Whilst recognising that success is multi-causal, we are evidenced based and use internal progress data alongside national research (including the EEF (Educational Endowment Foundation or the Sutton Trust as they are also known), Ofsted and the Social Mobility Commission) and evidence from the South Network in Birmingham, BEP (BEP is the Birmingham Educational Partnership) and Challenging Education to help evaluate the impact of our work and identify areas in which more progress can be made.
+Whilst recognising that success is multi-causal, we are evidenced based and use internal progress data alongside national research (including the EEF, Ofsted and the Social Mobility Commission) and evidence from the South Network in Birmingham, BEP and Challenging Education to help evaluate the impact of our work and identify areas in which more progress can be made.